 Australians are beset with an affliction being felt right across the nation.
 Nomophobia (no-mobilephone-phobia) is the fear of being without your mobile phone, such as when your battery dies.

-Luckily, rechargeable devices can add more juice to your smartphone's battery when you're out and about.
-They're essentially a wall socket for your pocket, and can be very handy if you keep finding yourself with just 20% battery left by early afternoon.
+Rechargeable devices can add more juice to your smartphone's battery when you're out and about, finding yourself with just 20% battery left by early afternoon.

 - Want to know how we get our review results?
 Check out how we test power banks.